 App makers offer an incredibly diverse array of options to customize your Android phone, with launchers ranging from minimalist skins to those that put an explosive array of color on your smartphone.
 A good launcher can give your phone a total makeover, from changing the look and feel with different icons and themes, to adding new functionality such as smart folders and search assistants.
 With Android Oreo starting to roll out to phones and the Pixel launcher getting a new look with the Pixel 2, here's a closer look some of the best Android launchers on the market today.

-Let's start with the default launcher, or at least the one that comes on your phone if you get a Pixel or Pixel XL.
+Let's start with the default launcher, or at least the one that comes on your phone if you get one of Google's Pixel phones.
 Pixel Launcher is clean and fast.
 It also might remind you a little bit of iOS with the new round icon design and translucent menu bar at the bottom.
-For now it’s only for Google’s phone, though with a little trickery you can sideload the APK yourself and give it a try.
+It’s only for Google’s phones, though with a little trickery you can sideload the APK yourself and give it a try.
 (In fact, we've got instructions on how to do so for both the Galaxy S8 and LG G6.)
 Google is introducing a number of interface changes with the new Pixel 2 phones, such as a dock search bar, notification dots, and more, so the Pixel launcher is going to be among the first to see this new wave of features.

 BlackBerry may be all but out of the hardware game, but it’s still making a big push into Android software.
 The BlackBerry Launcher is built to work with the BlackBerry Hub+, which which consolidates all of your emails, text messages, and other notifications into a centralized spot for quick access and response.
 Get the launcher and hub together to try them out, even if you don’t have a BlackBerry-branded phone.

 Another good example of a launcher that sticks pretty close to Android's stock look, Solo Launcher embraces Google's Material Design aesthetic.
-Features include a universal search feature, several themes, wallpapers and the promise of a light footprint on your system resources.
+Features include a universal search feature, several themes, wallpapers, gesture commands, icons, and the promise of a light footprint on your system resources.